 Part of this comes from their world being an EXTREMELY hostile environment, where most non-Kvrk-Chk species would die instantly just from atmospheric pressure or the toxic atmosphere, or the wide variety of scavengers and predators.
 Due to how hostile and aggressive their environment is, they have to eat their food alive just so the scavengers and decomposers of their world don't rot their food before it reaches their mouth.
 As part of their culture, a visiting Kvrk-Chk offers the master of the house one of it's own severed limbs as food.
 Oh, and they consider "Awake and Screaming" a flavor, and sentient lifeforms "chatty food".

-The ancient race the Malevol already wiped out all other life in their home galaxy of Andromeda simply because they didn't want to live with them, and came into our galaxy thousands of years ago looking to do the same.
+The Vanguard: The ancient race the Malevol already wiped out all other life in their home galaxy of Andromeda simply because they didn't want to live with them, and came into our galaxy thousands of years ago looking to do the same.
 Fortunately we had our own elder race with the will and power to oppose them...

 The Global Guardians PBEM Universe features the Kalish'chahine, a horrifically warlike alien race who view all other forms of life as food resources.
 They breed so quickly that they exceeded their home planets' capacity to keep the population fed, and are capable of digesting any carbon-based life.
 To them, Earth is a smorgasbord waiting to happen.